nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 The delegated sub-commands are basically the same as the bookkeeping sub-commands such as `gita add` or `gita rm`.
 But obviously we don't want to add one function for each sub-command.
-One trick is to pass the git command to the sub-parser.
-For example, suppose the sub-parser for `pull` command is called `p_pull`.
+One trick is to pass the git command to the sub-parser and have a function `git_cmd` to process all the commands.
+For example, suppose the sub-parser for the `pull` command is called `p_pull`.
 Then we can call

 ```python
 p_pull.set_defaults(func=git_cmd, cmd='git pull')